-According to a study published in Pediatrics in 1995, pacifiers are responsible for 25% of ear infections in children under the age of three that attend day care.
+According to a study published in Pediatrics in 1995, pacifiers are responsible for 25% of ear infections in children under the age of three that attend daycare.
 They discovered that pacifier sucking promotes fluid collection in the ears, which can lead to ear infections.
-This is why many pediatricians recommend to only use pacifiers before nap times and bedtimes to help them fall asleep.
+This is why many pediatricians recommend only use pacifiers before nap times and bedtimes to help them fall asleep.
 By only using pacifiers at those times it brought the number of ear infections down significantly.

 3. Dental Problems

-In the Journal of the American Dental Association, they found that children who suck their thumbs, fingers or a pacifier past the age of two have a much higher risk of developing protruding front teeth and/or a crossbite in baby teeth.
-Not only that, but prolonged pacifier use can even cause their permanent, adult teeth to have the same issues.
+In the Journal of the American Dental Association, they found that children who suck their thumbs, fingers, or a pacifier past the age of two have a much higher risk of developing protruding front teeth and/or a crossbite in baby teeth.
+Not only that, but prolonged pacifier use can even cause their permanent adult teeth to have the same issues.
 Because their tooth and jaw development can be adversely affected, speech delays have also been another issue with prolonged pacifier use.

-Whether you decide to use a pacifier or not, make the choice that’s best for your family and be guilt-free once that decision is made.
+Whether you decide to use a pacifier or not, make the best choice for your family and be guilt-free once that decision is made.
 You now know that you can wait a little while before you introduce it to them to help you establish your breastfeeding routine and that it’s recommended to try to break the habit before the age of two.
-So if you use a pacifier to calm your child or you try more holding, rocking, singing or another feeding, you do what you gotta do!
+So if you use a pacifier to calm your child or you try more holding, rocking, singing, or another feeding, you do what you gotta do!